SiriShultz/sitelinks/Customer Personality Analysis/README.md

     )

-Create Calculated column for Spending group of customers (low and high spending) using 0.5 percentile or average.
+Create a calculated column for Spending group of customers (low and high spending) using 0.5 percentile or average.

     SpendingGroup =
     VAR PctSpnd =